Moose Jaw: Demographics

+Ethnicity

 Economy

 Moose Jaw is a city of 33,000 at the intersection of the Trans Canada Highway and Highway 2.
 A Snowbird aerobatic jet and Mac the Moose are large roadside attractions on the No. 1 highway at the tourist info center.
 Moose Jaw Trolley Company (1912) offers trolley tours of Moose Jaw.
 Temple Garden's Mineral Spa, Tunnels of Moose Jaw, and History of Transportation Western Development Museum. are major sites of interest.
 The juncture of Moose Jaw and Thunder Creek produced the best source of water for steam engines, and Moose Jaw became the CPR divisional point.
 Large-capacity concrete grain terminals are replacing the smaller grain elevators that were numerous along the highway, sentinels of most communities along the route.
-Improved technology for harvest, transport and road construction have made the large inland terminals more viable economically.
+Improved harvest, transport and road construction technology have made the large inland terminals more economically viable.
 The rural governing body around Moose Jaw is Moose Jaw No. 161, which serves 1,228 residents (2006 census) and includes the Moose Jaw Canadian Forces Base.
 Meat-processing plants, salt, potash, urea fertilizer, anhydrous ammonia and ethanol producers abound in this area with easy transport access to the Trans–Canada Highway.

-In 1917 a group of local residents banded together to purchase enough automobile parts to build 25 cars.
+In 1917, a group of local residents banded together to purchase enough automobile parts to build 25 cars.
 These were to be manufactured under the name Moose Jaw Standard.
-Each member of the group received a car, but no further buyers were found, and production did not continue.
+Each group member received a car, but no further buyers were found, and production did not continue.

 Arts and culture

 Visual Arts

-The Moose Jaw Art Guild is a community arts association made up of local artists dedicated to exhibiting, educating and fostering appreciation for visual arts.
+The Moose Jaw Art Guild is a community arts association of local artists dedicated to exhibiting, educating and fostering appreciation for visual arts.

+Film

+The city was profiled in Moose Jaw: There's a Future in Our Past, a 1992 documentary essay film by former city resident Rick Hancox.